 Bridges often seem to possess supernatural qualities in folklore and mythology.
 But bridges can be troublesome in real life as well.
 Especially when they’re haunted by spirits.
 Below you’ll find the most haunted bridges in North Carolina, as well as who or what is believed to haunt them!
 Grab yourselves a beverage of your choosing and let’s get right to it, shall we?

 Lydia’s Bridge, Greensboro

-One very haunted bridge is located in Jamestown, North Carolina.
+One very haunted bridge is located in Greensboro, North Carolina.
 It is said that as cars approach the underpass, they may see a young woman walking along the side of the road, donned in a white dress.
 This woman’s name is Lydia, and her story is quite sad.
 Legend has it that one rainy night, a man was driving along the road when he came upon the underpass.
 He saw a young lady stranded in the rain, and quickly pulled over beside her.
 He asked her if she needed a ride home, and she readily agreed.

 The young woman climbed into the backseat, her white dress dripping from the downpour.
 The driver asked her what her name was, and she told him it was Lydia.
 After a few minutes of silence, the shy young woman told the man that she had just been to a dance and was trying to get back home.

 The man got her address and agreed to take her home.
 Her house was only a few miles down the street.
 Once the man began the journey, the young lady became very quiet.
 She looked out the windows and seemed lost in her own thoughts.

 After a few minutes, the man arrived at the young lady’s house.
 He pulled off to the side of the road and got out to open the back door of the car for the woman.
 But she had vanished.

 Utterly perplexed, the man stumbled up to the front door and rang the doorbell.
 An elderly woman answered the door.
 The man explained why he was there and asked if the girl had gotten inside okay.
 She had moved too quickly for him to see once he had pulled over.